Role of the educational institution in a residence permit process

 Applying for a residence permit

 The student has to apply for a residence permit himself or herself.
-A student who is residing abroad has to apply for a residence permit at a Finnish mission (embassy or consulate) in the country where he or she resides legally.
+A student who is residing outside Finland has to apply for a residence permit at a Finnish mission (embassy or consulate) in the country where he or she resides legally.
 Some missions offer the possibility of making an appointment beforehand.
 The best way to find the information you need is to check the website of the mission in question.

 Customer bulletins for students

 The Finnish Immigration Service has prepared customer bulletins in English for students who have received a study place in Finland.
 Educational institutions can attach the bulletin to their admission letter.

 - Degree student pdf